Harnack's Inequality for Parabolic De Giorgi Classes in Metric Spaces: Introduction

 The paper is organized as follows.
 In Section~\ref{secPrel} we recall the definition of Newton--Sobolev spaces and prove some preliminary technical results; these results are general results on Sobolev functions and are of independent interest.
 In Section~\ref{secDgQm} we introduce the parabolic De Giorgi classes of order 2 and define parabolic quasiminimizers.
 In Section~\ref{secLocBdd} we prove the` local boundedness of elements in the De Giorgi classes, and finally, in Section \ref{secHarnack} we prove a Harnack-type inequality.

 {\bf Acknowledgements} Miranda and Paronetto visited the Aalto University School of Science and Technology in February 2010, and Marola visited the Universit\`a di Ferrara and Universit\`a degli studi di Padova in September 2010, and Kinnunen visited the Universit\`a of Padova in January 2011.
-It is a pleasure to thank the deparments of mathematics at these universities for the hospitality.
+It is a pleasure to thank these universities for the hospitality and the Academy of Finland for the financial support.
 This work and the visits of Kinnunen and Marola were also partially supported by the 2010 GNAMPA project ``Problemi geometrici, variazionali ed evolutivi in strutture metriche''.